The fall is known for its crisp weather and rich colors. Something else that begins in the fall, however, is flu season.

-In preparation for this year’s flu season, the CDC recently published a list of precautions to take, in addition to getting the vaccine, that can help to prevent against the flu:
+In preparation for this year’s flu season, the CDC recommends precautions to take in addition to getting the vaccine:

 - Cover coughs and sneezes with a tissue

-- Throw the tissue in the trash after using it
+- Throw tissues in the trash after using them

 - Avoid touching your eyes, nose and mouth

-- If someone in your household is sick, try to keep him or her in a separate room if possible
+- If someone in your household is sick, try to keep them in a separate room if possible

 - Keep surfaces like bedside tables, bathroom surfaces, kitchen counters and toys for children clean by wiping them down with a household disinfectant

 Do not let the flu get in your way this season.

 Schedule your flu shot today through one of Carilion’s Family Medicine locations or walk in to any of our VelocityCare or Carilion Clinic Pharmacy locations.
 Stay healthy this season and be sure to get your flu shot!